o-lukas/homebridge-smartthings-tv/README.md

 Both device types will be registered as TVs because this is the only device type that is able to control input sources at the moment.

+If you have any problems please make sure to check the [common issues pages](./docs/common-issues.md) before creating a new issue.

 ## Configuration

 The easiest way to configure the plugin is to use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) which should contain a description for every needed property.
 The only property needed to make the plugin work is the SmartThings API token.
 The other properties enable some additional functions but are not mandatory for the plugin to work.